 Winter (June to August)

-While the temperatures drop and locals may describe it as cold by most standards, winters in Sydney and NSW coastal areas cool rather than cold.
+While the temperatures drop and locals may describe it as cold by most standards, winters in Sydney and NSW coastal areas are cool rather than cold.
 Perfect weather for hiking and the best time to visit Outback NSW.
 There are 6-9 days of rain per month.

 Spring (September to November)